132nd-vWing/OPBH-Brief/SITUATION/Situation.md

 Oman have also increased tension with UAE about a disputed area between Khasab and Omani mainland.
 <br>
 <br>
+Post Mission 2 update: The ties between Iran and China are increasing.
+Iran has been buying more technology from china.
+New aircraft types and anti air assests.
+It is unknown if the untits have been deplpoyed into the field.
 <br>
 <br>